nelson-lopez/text-sentiment/README.md

 #### MVP

-- Use New York times API to analyze articles
+- Use News API to analyze articles
 - Render data on page
 - Add Responsiveness for Phone
 - Mount data to Highcharts